-Larimer Humane Society volunteer responders are animal lovers committed to making sure that animals’ needs are met during times of crisis.
-These volunteers are trained to help animals during or after a disaster or as a result of animal cruelty - bringing vital skills in animal handling, as well as necessary supplies and resources to set-up and operate temporary shelters and/or conduct field rescue missions.
+Larimer Humane Society D.A.R.T volunteers are animal lovers committed to making sure that animals’ needs are met during times of crisis.
+These volunteers are trained to help animals during or after a disaster or as a result of animal cruelty - bringing vital skills in animal handling, as well as necessary supplies and resources to set-up and operate temporary shelters.

-Larimer Humane Society’s Disaster Animal Response Team (D.A.R.T.) help our communty care for animals by offering support in:
+Larimer Humane Society’s Disaster Animal Response Team (D.A.R.T.) help our community care for animals by offering support in:

 - Temporary animal shelters

 - Daily care, exercise and enrichment of animals